Last updated on 2026-04-08

 - Data Analyst: Analyzes data to provide insights and support decision-making processes within organizations.

-- Data Engineer: Designs and builds systems for collecting, storing, and analyzing data, ensuring data quality and accessibility.
+- Data Engineer: Designs and builds systems for collecting, storing, and analyzing data, often working with big data technologies.

 - Software Developer: Develops applications and systems that utilize databases, focusing on functionality and user experience.